itdxer/neupy/site/docs/layers/basics.rst

 .. contents::

 Layer is a building block for constructible neural networks.
-NeuPy has a simple and flexible framework that allows not only easely construct complex neural networks, but also its easy to read and understand network architectures from the code.
+NeuPy has a simple and flexible framework that allows to construct complex neural networks.

 Join layers
 -----------